 Professor Catherine Gallouet

 This course will examine contemporary French life in the light of American points of view about France today.
 We will study Paris as the perceived historical and cultural "center" of the French world.
-French life will be studied through its multiple productions (the life of the city, cinema, literature and cuisine).
-We will pay particular attention to how Americans have related to the city and its culture, and by extension to French culture, by examining the experience of American expatriated in France and how their representations may construct stereotypes of the "city of lights" and of France.
-This course is part of a Learning Community requiring students to enroll in a French language class at the intermediate level FRE 120 or higher (students must have successfully completed at least two years of high school French).
-Visit the Learning Community webpage for more information.
+French life will be studied through its multiple productions, (the life of the city, cinema, literature and cuisine).
+We will pay particular attention on how Americans have related to the city and its culture, and by extension to French culture, by examining the experience of American expatriated in France, and how their representations may construct stereotypes of the "city of lights" and of France.
+This course is taught as a learning community.

 Professor Ronald Gerrard